 3. Supporting Sustainable Development

 Sustainable development is a core principle of urban planning in Canada.
-When a traffic impact study in Canada is conducted, it provides planners with the information needed to ensure that the development will be environmentally and socially responsible.
+When a traffic impact study is conducted, it provides planners with the information needed to ensure that the development is environmentally and socially responsible.
 The study considers not only motor vehicle traffic but also the needs of pedestrians, cyclists, and public transit users.
-This holistic approach helps municipalities plan for a balanced transportation network that supports various modes of travel, ultimately promoting sustainable and livable communities.

 4. Minimizing Environmental Impact